Figuring out what it takes to make different things on the pottery wheel can sometimes be a bit of a challenge.

 Small amounts of clay can sometimes be more difficult to center.
 It’s a bit harder to feel if the clay is centered.
 Make sure you don’t apply too much pressure because you can easily push your clay off center.
 11 Problems Centering Clay and Easy Ways to Fix Them is a great post to check out if you struggle with centering.

-Opening Your Clay
+Open Your Clay

 Once your clay is centered, you want to open in a slightly different way.